yui/yui-lint/README.md

-    "regexp":       false,  // true if . and [^...] should not be allowed in RegExp literals "strict":       false,  // true if the ES5 "use strict"; pragma is required "trailing":     true,   // true if trailing whitespace should be forbidden "unused":       true,   // true to warn on variables that are defined but never used "white":        false,  // true if strict whitespace rules apply (see also 'indent' option) "asi":          false,  // true to suppress warnings about missing semicolons
+    "regexp":       false,  // true if . and [^...] should not be allowed in RegExp literals "strict":       false,  // true if the ES5 "use strict"; pragma is required "trailing":     true,   // true if trailing whitespace should be forbidden "undef":        true,   // true to warn on the use of explicitly undeclared variables "unused":       true,   // true to warn on variables that are defined but never used "white":        false,  // true if strict whitespace rules apply (see also 'indent' option) "asi":          false,  // true to suppress warnings about missing semicolons